List of unproduced DC Comics projects: Untitled Val-Zod series

-By July 2021, a limited series centered around Val-Zod was in development for HBO Max and was to be set in DC Extended Universe.
+By July 2021, a limited series centered around Val-Zod was in development for HBO Max and was to be set in the DC Extended Universe.
 Michael B. Jordan was set to produce the series and also potentially star, while Darnell Metayer and Josh Peters were attached to write.
 Jordan previously pitched a feature film centered around an African-American Superman, only to place development on hold due to his busy production schedule.

 Wonder Woman

 Who's Afraid of Diana Prince TV pilot (1967)

 A television series about Wonder Woman was proposed in 1967, resulting only in the production of a short pilot.
 The success of the Batman television series led Batman producer William Dozier to commission a pilot script by Stan Hart and Larry Siegel.
-Batman writer Stanley Ralph Ross was then asked to perform a re-write, after Hart and Siegel's script was deemed unsuitable.
+Batman writer Stanley Ralph Ross was then asked to perform a rewrite after Hart and Siegel's script was deemed unsuitable.
 A portion of the pilot, under five minutes in length, was filmed by Greenway Productions, the company behind the Batman show under the title Who's Afraid of Diana Prince?
 The piece starred Ellie Walker (Robert Walker Jr.'s wife) as Diana Prince, Linda Harrison as Wonder Woman, and Maudie Prickett as Diana's mother.
-In the proposed series Diana Prince (not Wonder Woman) would have been the focus of the comedy.
+In the proposed series, Diana Prince (not Wonder Woman) would have been the focus of the comedy.
 Diana, an awkward and rather plain young woman, lives with her mother close to a United States Air Force base.
 Much of the film consists of her mother berating Diana about not having a boyfriend.
 When her mother leaves the room, Diana changes into her Wonder Woman costume and admires her reflection in a mirror.
 What she sees is not Diana Prince, but rather a sexy super-heroic figure (played by Linda Harrison) who proceeds to preen and pose as the song "Oh, You Beautiful Doll" plays on the soundtrack.
 The pilot ends with Diana climbing out a window and flying away, indicating that, despite her apparent delusions regarding her alter ego, she does have some superpowers.
 This pilot episode was never broadcast, and the project was abandoned.

 Filmation's Wonder Woman animated series

-Animation studio Filmation considered making an animated series based on Wonder Woman in 1968 following the then-massive success of the TV series Batman, but nothing came out of it.
+Animation studio Filmation considered making an animated series based on Wonder Woman in 1968, following the then-massive success of the TV series Batman, but nothing came out of it.